 By almost any measure I can think of, we live in much better days than any of the generations I’ve researched.
 Not too long ago, women had no reliable birth control, so many of them spent nearly all of their childbearing years either pregnant or nursing.
 Some women might give birth to 8, 10 or more kids.

-Because there were no childhood vaccines or antibiotics, half or more of these young’uns wouldn’t survive to adulthood.
-I came across one family in my research that lost all five of their small children, in the late 1800s, to a typhoid outbreak.
+Because there were no childhood vaccines or antibiotics, half or more of these children wouldn’t survive to adulthood.
+I came across one family in my research that lost all five of their small children in the late 1800s to a typhoid outbreak.

 Various improvements have contributed to a decline in the infant mortality rate of more than 90 percent between 1915 and 1997.
 In the year 1900, in some U.S. cities, more than 30 percent of infants didn’t make it to their first birthdays.